ezackr/TrattoUtil/README.md

 # Training with LLaMa-Recipes

 The Tratto project fine-tunes the CodeLLaMa language model using the `llama-recipes` repository.
+All [setup](#setup) instructions should be completed before performing the following steps.

 ## 1. CodeLLaMa